WaterlessPiano2/Portfolio/pages/posts/createToken-trickle.md

 ## Conclusion

 There is a reason every one using the same tech stack to integrate with Solana, if you wanna work with cutting edge tech then prepare to do the extra work that this comes with.

+### Update 1

+Latest create react app also had the same issues from the start.
+So I am jumping on to Next js.

+### Update 2

+All went smoothly, when using Next js, untill I got to the same spot where I got stuck with Vite.
+Using Yarn fixed it. and carrying on

+### Update 3

+I can get all the Tokens public keys  but not sure how to get all the mint addressrs